 The project team and relevant networks must be well placed to deliver the project plan.
-They must have the relevant knowledge, skills and experience to deliver capacity building projects under the specific theme and region (this includes the ability to deliver in the language of the target country).
+They must have the relevant knowledge, skills and experience to deliver capacity building projects under the specific theme and in Nigeria (this includes the ability to deliver in the relevant language).
+In particular, organisations must demonstrate that they have strong understanding of security and safeguarding considerations to deliver the project in the proposed location(s).
 Previous experience of successfully delivering similar projects is preferable.